PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

 Analyse historical bike trip data to identify trends in how annual members and casual riders use Cyclistic bikes differently, facilitating the design of marketing strategies aimed at converting casual riders into annual members.

 ### Data Sources
-Given that Cyclistic is a fictional company, the data has been made available by Motivate International Inc. under this license .
+Given that Cyclistic is a fictional company, the data has been made available by Motivate International Inc. under this [licence](https://divvybikes.com/data-license-agreement).

-This data is provided according to the Divvy Data License Agreement and released on a monthly schedule.
+This data is provided according to the [Divvy Data License Agreement](https://divvybikes.com/data-license-agreement) and released on a monthly schedule.
 Each trip is anonymized and includes:
 + Trip start day and time
 + Trip end day and time
 + Trip start station